 Aharon: They wear darker red.
 They look like someone straight out of an IBM commercial.

 Roxanne: It’s always the same branding.
 It’s those super high techy stock photos and the person touching a little digital circle and panels.
-It’s all the same.
+Really, it’s all the same.
 You guys are so different.
 I love your branding.

 Aharon: We’re trying to look different than every other company when it comes to security.
-We want to be relatable.
-We want to be approachable.
+We want to be relatable and approachable.
 Why be a company that’s not approachable by your prospects and customers?
 You should be approachable, just like any consumer brand strives to be approachable, why can’t a security company be approachable too?

 Some of the flock stuff you’ll see around, is like, whenever we’re introducing the team, we might say ‘Meet the flockers’ [laughter].
 We have ‘flocked up’ shirts as you saw, we have a ‘we give a flock’ shirt too.